 When demand exceeds our available raw honey harvest supply, we select quality raw honey from our commercial honey producing partners in our area, supporting local while maintaining our distinct flavor profiles.

 Our raw honey is an Alfalfa, Clover, and Wildflower blend.

 From season to season it can change between White and Golden depending on many factors relating to what forage is most available.

 We just started developing custom, native, non-invasive, wildflower, pollinator friendly habitat at our bee yards, to offer a unique flavour profile for our region.
 We're very excited to be increasing pollinator habitat, focusing on high value forage and nutrition for our bees and native pollinators, and creating a unique honey flavor profile.

 Honey has a natural tendancy to gradually crystalize over time, depending on the sugar content of the nectar foraged.
 Some nectars will cause honey to crystalize quicker than others, along with a variety of other contributing factors.

 To preserve the natural goodness in raw honey, you can place your jar in a pot of water on slow and low heat (just before a boil) and patiently wait for it to return to liquid.
 If you have a plastic bucket of honey, you should be able to also place in enough water that the two bottoms do not touch, and follow the same steps.

-Not yet.
-We are working towards offering both creamed honey, and a limited supply of comb honey after the 2022 harvest.
+We are diligently working towards offering creamed soft set honey later in 2023, and plan to offer a limited supply of cut comb honey later in 2024.